 “And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.”

-Let’s say somehow you became the cleverest person on the planet knowing all there is to know and winning every Nobel prize there is… It’s worth nothing in God’s eyes, if you don’t have love.
-Without love, you would use your knowledge to promote yourself But with love, you would use that knowledge to serve others.
+Let’s say somehow you became the cleverest person on the planet knowing all there is to know and winning every Nobel prize there is… It’s worth nothing in God’s eyes if you don’t have love.
+Without love, you would use your knowledge to promote yourself.
+But with love, you would use that knowledge to serve others.
 The knowledge itself doesn’t change but the motivation does.
 The Corinthians thought that the more faith someone had the greater they were in God’s kingdom.
 But there are those whose “faith” is actually coming from pride, or even foolishness.
 Those willing to jump from a roof if their religious leader told them to.
 Or those who martyr themselves like suicide bombers who act in blind “faith”.
-So Paul challenges the Corinthians faith without love is useless.
+So Paul challenges the Corinthians that faith without love is useless.
 There must be synergy between faith and love.

 “If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing.”

 “Give away what I have” in Greek relates specifically to food that is divided into tiny portions and given to as many people as possible.
 ‘Good deeds’ like this are done selfishly, just to impress others.
-Much like giving a penny to lots of homeless people just put a selfie on instagram of you giving money to the poor.
+Much like giving a penny to lots of homeless people just to put a selfie on Instagram of you giving money to the poor.
 I can give away all I have but with a selfish motive just to feed my ego.

 And this even applies when we’re talking about the ultimate good deed: self-sacrifice.
-In the 1st century, Nero forced believers to renounce their faith to deny the God of Israel, and his Messiah or face being burned alive or crucified.
-To be ready to die for your faith being willing to be burned at the stake is a very noble thing.
-But even such noble deeds such as self sacrifice can come from a motivation of pride rather than love.
+In the 1st century, Nero forced believers to renounce their faith, to deny the God of Israel and His Messiah, or face being burned alive or crucified.
+To be ready to die for your faith, being willing to be burned at the stake is a very noble thing.
+But even such noble deeds such as self-sacrifice can come from a motivation of pride rather than love.
 For example, in the same era, Greeks who believed in dualism considered physical suffering to be a way to transcendence: the more you suffered, the more your soul is refined.
 And death?
 It brings the ultimate freedom for the soul.
 So they weren’t afraid to die the opposite but for selfish and egotistical reasons.